AnishJoshi123/Fraud-Detection-System/README.md

 # Fraud-Detection-System
-The design, development, and comparison of fraud detection systems implemented using both relational (Oracle) and NoSQL (MongoDB) databases.
+The design, development, and comparison of fraud detection systems implemented using both relational (Oracle) and NoSQL (Studi 3T) databases.